nven/blueprint-complex-inputs/README.md

 Looking for more samples?
 Check out the [{{site.data.keyword.bplong_notm}} GitHub repository](https://github.com/orgs/Cloud-Schematics/repositories/?q=topic:blueprint).

-Check the example Readme files for further Blueprint customisation and usage scenarios for each sample.
+Check the example Readme files for further Blueprint customization and usage scenarios for each sample.